msatul1305/Linux/LinuxCommands.md

 117. reboot: restart the computer or system
 118. bg: Place a job in the background
 119. fg: Place a job in the foreground
+120. jobs: check all background processes running via the current terminal
-120. vmstat:
+121. vmstat:
      - Outputs a snapshot of system resource usage including, memory, swap, and disk I/O.
      - To see a continuous display, follow the command with a time delay (in seconds) for updates.
      - example: vmstat 5.
 Terminate the output with Ctrl-c.
-121. xload: A graphical program that draws a graph showing system load over time.
+122. xload: A graphical program that draws a graph showing system load over time.
-122. tload: Similar to the xload program but draws the graph in the terminal.
+123. tload: Similar to the xload program but draws the graph in the terminal.
-123. mount: Mount a file system
+124. mount: Mount a file system
      - Entering the command without arguments will display a list of the file systems currently mounted
      - mount -t iso9660 /dev/sdc /mnt/cdrom
-124. sudo umount /mnt/"devicename" -> unmount the device
+125. sudo umount /mnt/"devicename" -> unmount the device
      - umount /dev/sdc
-125. fsck: (file system check)
+126. fsck: (file system check)
      - Check and repair a file system
      - sudo fsck /dev/sdb1
-126. fdisk: Manipulate disk partition table
+127. fdisk: Manipulate disk partition table
-127. mkfs: (make file system)
+128. mkfs: (make file system)
      - Create a file system
      - sudo mkfs -t ext4 /dev/sdb1
      - sudo mkfs -t vfat /dev/sdb1
-128. dd: (data definition) - could be (destroy disk) if not used properly
+129. dd: (data definition) - could be (destroy disk) if not used properly
      - Convert and copy a file
      - copies blocks of data from one place to another
      - Moving Data Directly to and from Devices
      - dd if=input_file of=output_file [bs=block_size [count=blocks]]
      - copy the first drive to the second
        - dd if=/dev/sdb of=/dev/sdc
-129. genisoimage (mkisofs) – Create an ISO 9660 image file
+130. genisoimage (mkisofs) – Create an ISO 9660 image file
-130. wodim (cdrecord): Write data to optical storage media
+131. wodim (cdrecord): Write data to optical storage media
-131. md5sum: Calculate an MD5 checksum
+132. md5sum: Calculate an MD5 checksum
-132. ping – Send a special network packet called ICMP ECHO_REQUEST to network hosts
+133. ping – Send a special network packet called ICMP ECHO_REQUEST to network hosts
      - Most network devices receiving this packet will reply to it,
      - which allows the network connection to be verified
      - ```ping google.com```
      - ctrl + c prints performance statistics
      - A properly performing network will exhibit 0 percent packet loss.
-133. traceroute – Print the route packets trace to a network host
+134. traceroute – Print the route packets trace to a network host
      - i.e. lists all the “hops” network traffic takes to get from the local system to a specified host.
      - ```traceroute google.com```
      - ```sudo traceroute -TI google.com```:  see all network hops without *
      - For routers that do not provide identifying information (because of router configuration, network congestion, firewalls, etc.)
        - we see asterisks as in the line for hop
-134. ip – Show / manipulate routing, devices, policy routing and tunnels
+135. ip – Show / manipulate routing, devices, policy routing and tunnels
      - ip a
-135. netstat – Print network connections, routing tables, interface statistics, masquerade connections, and multicast memberships
+136. netstat – Print network connections, routing tables, interface statistics, masquerade connections, and multicast memberships
      - e.g. netstat -ie
      - netstat -r
        - -r option will display the kernel’s network routing table
        - This shows how the network is configured to send packets from network to network.
-136. ftp – Internet file transfer program(File Transfer Protocol)
+137. ftp – Internet file transfer program(File Transfer Protocol)
      - used to download files over the Internet.
      - FTP (in its original form) is not secure because it sends account names and passwords in cleartext.
      - ```lftp```: better ftp
        - by Alexander Lukyanov
        - features including multiple protocol support (including HTTP),
          - automatic retry on failed downloads, background processes, tab completion of path names etc.
-137. wget – Non-interactive network downloader
+138. wget – Non-interactive network downloader
      - command-line program for file downloading
      - downloading content from both web and FTP sites.
      - e.g. wget http://linuxcommand.org/index.php
-138. rlogin: Unsecure Communication with Remote Hosts
+139. rlogin: Unsecure Communication with Remote Hosts
      - log in to remote hosts
      - transmits all their communications (including login names and passwords) in cleartext.
-139. telnet: Unsecure Communication with Remote Hosts
+140. telnet: Unsecure Communication with Remote Hosts
      - log in to remote hosts
      - transmits all their communications (including login names and passwords) in cleartext.
      - ```telnet ip port```
      - e.g. telnet 192.168.1.2 22
-140. ssh – Secure Communication with Remote Hosts
+141. ssh – Secure Communication with Remote Hosts
      - OpenSSH SSH client (remote login program) from the OpenBSD project
      - encrypts all of the communications between the local and remote hosts
      - authenticates that the remote host is who it says it is (thus preventing so-called man-in-the-middle attacks).